apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Severe geomagnetic storm may produce Northern lights over Calif.**
+**Apple apologizes for its controversial iPad Pro ad**

-You can read more about it [here](https://www.sfgate.com/news/article/northern-lights-geomagnetic-storm-norcal-19449795.php).
+You can read more about it [here](https://www.cnn.com/2024/05/09/tech/apple-apologizes-for-ipad-pro-ad/index.html).

 ## Requirements
 - Python 3.8